 Washington, D.C.’s Homegrown Funk: Go-Go Music

-In honor of Black Music Month, we spotlight the musical culture that has been a cherished folkway in and around the nation’s capital for decades.
+In honor of Black Music Month and Juneteenth, take a tour through the history—and the sounds—of go-go, the musical culture that has been a cherished folkway in and around the nation’s capital for decades.

 Most tourists visiting Washington, D.C. spend their time as might be expected: exploring the city’s grand monuments and museums.
-What most of them miss along the way is the city’s vibrant, local musical culture.
-Decades ago, the capital city created a homegrown funk genre known as go-go, and the music has been a cherished folkway for the Black communities in and around the city ever since.
+What most of them miss along the way is the vibrant, local musical culture.
+Decades ago, the capital region developed a homegrown funk genre known as go-go, and the music has been a cherished folkway for Black communities in and around the city ever since.

 If you’re spending any time in the nation’s capital this summer, consider adding a go-go concert to your itinerary.
-As long as Covid restrictions are not in effect, you’ll find go-go bands performing in city parks, night clubs, and concert halls.
+Through websites such as Gogotix and local writer Steve Kiviat’s blog, visitors can easily find listings of upcoming shows featuring go-go bands performing in parks, nightclubs, and concert halls.

-Go-go was first developed, in the mid-1970s, by Chuck Brown, a charismatic former boxer and preacher who traded five cases of cigarettes for a prison-made guitar while serving time for a manslaughter conviction in Virginia’s Lorton Reformatory.
+Go-go was first created in the mid-1970s by Chuck Brown, a charismatic former boxer and preacher who traded five cases of cigarettes for a prison-made guitar while serving time for a manslaughter conviction in Virginia’s Lorton Reformatory.
 Brown’s childhood in the rural South was marred by poverty and racism, and his family relocated to the Washington area during the early ‘40s.
 As a young adult, he was incarcerated several times on robbery charges.
-But his time at Lorton proved transformative: He earned a high school diploma and learned to play guitar from a fellow inmate who was a veteran of Count Basie’s band.
+But his time at Lorton proved transformative: He earned a high school diploma, and he learned to play guitar from a fellow inmate who was a veteran of Count Basie’s band.

-Several years after Brown’s release, he was playing with a couple of local bands, Los Latinos and The Soul Searchers, performing covers of popular R&B songs at clubs in the D.C. area; by 1978, records were being released under the name Chuck Brown & The Soul Searchers.
+After his release, Brown played with a couple of local bands, Los Latinos and then The Soul Searchers, performing covers of popular R&B songs at clubs in the D.C. area.
+By 1978, records were being released under the name Chuck Brown & The Soul Searchers.

 Brown dubbed his new style “go-go” simply because it kept on going.
 The first go-go hit, his 1979 “Bustin’ Loose,” established the genre’s early sound: classic ‘70s funk with percolating percussion, call-and-response chants, and an engaging bandleader.
 “That’s how the sound you hear now got started,” Brown said in 1990.
 “You take those percussion breakdowns, mix a little music, and the other bands had something they could adapt to.”

 As other District-area bands embraced Brown’s new beat, each group developed its own go-go style.
 Trouble Funk amped up the percussion while adding space-age synthesizer sound effects.
 Experience Unlimited favored hard-rock guitar stylings.
 Rare Essence perfected a hypnotic groove that became wildly popular.
 By the early ‘80s, go-go had become the musical heartbeat of Washington—not the federal city where powerful politicians held sway, but in the District’s predominantly Black neighborhoods, where go-go could be heard blasting from car radios, boomboxes, and backyards.
-In what might be described as a divinely delivered redemption, Brown had given the Black residents of his adopted city the tremendous gift of its own musical sound.
+In what might be described as a divinely delivered redemption, Brown had given the Black residents of his adopted city a tremendous gift: a musical sound of their own.

-“We created a soundtrack for our lives—the music we heard at school dances and rec centers, on the school bus and the Metrobus,” says go-go historian Kato Hammond, whose description of the music is included in the National Museum of African American History and Culture as part of its permanent exhibit on go-go.
+“We created a soundtrack for our lives—the music we heard at school dances and rec centers, on the school bus and the Metrobus,” says go-go historian Kevin “Kato” Hammond, whose description of the music is included in the Smithsonian National Museum of African American History & Culture as part of its permanent exhibit on go-go.
 “If you’re driving a car, and you pull up at a light, you’re blasting go-go, and the guy next to you is blasting go-go.
 So you turn yours down to hear what he’s listening to.”

 As the music evolved over time, go-go has incorporated elements of rap, which also emerged in the late ‘70s, while retaining its distinct, heavily percussive sound.
-Cultural anthropologist Melvin Deal, who calls the genre “a New World African music,” says go-go percussion can be linked to centuries-old West African drumming.
-Go-go shows often include a call-and-response segment, which echoes traditions of both African griots and the Black American church—a custom that has long fostered a powerful sense of community.
-In a ritual known as the roll call, a go-go band’s lead talker greets members of the audience by name, neighborhood, or zodiac sign.
+Cultural anthropologist Melvin Deal, who died in 2021, called the genre “a New World African music,” and said go-go percussion can be linked to centuries-old West African drumming.
+Go-go shows often include a call-and-response segment, which echoes traditions of both African griots and Black American churches.
+Another go-go ritual that fosters the culture’s powerful sense of community is the roll call, in which a band’s lead talker greets members of the audience by name, neighborhood, or zodiac sign.
 “Highlighting people in the audience gets the crowd involved in the live performance,” says Rare Essence rapper Calvin “Killa Cal” Henry.
 “That takes the party up another level.”

-By the ‘90s, go-go took on a harder, rap-influenced sound played by a new wave of bands like the Northeast Groovers, the Huck-A-Bucks, and the mighty Backyard Band, long the city’s top group.
-Various go-go subgenres proliferated, including “grown ‘n’ sexy” for the adult crowd; and “3G,” the gospel go-go that fills D.C. area churches on Sunday mornings.
+By the ‘90s, go-go had taken on a harder, rap-influenced sound played by a new wave of bands like the Northeast Groovers, the Huck-A-Bucks, and the mighty Backyard Band, which has remained one of the city’s top groups.
+Various go-go subgenres have since proliferated, including “grown ‘n’ sexy” for the adult crowd; and “3G,” the gospel go-go that fills D.C.-area churches on Sunday mornings.
 By the early 2000s, the throbbing bouncebeat style developed by the popular band TCB became the sound of go-go’s younger demographic, inspiring dozens of new bands.

 In 2012, Chuck Brown, known throughout the go-go community as “Pops” or “the Godfather,” suffered a brief illness and, at the age of 75, died of sepsis.
 As the news broke, thousands gathered in front of The Howard Theatre where he had regularly performed.
 His funeral was held at the Washington Convention Center, and the line of fans waiting to pay their respects stretched along several city blocks.

 In the years since Brown’s death, his signature beat has continued to thrive while reaching new audiences.
-Team Familiar traveled to Nigeria to play a concert for a Yoruba king, and the Backyard Band visited Ghana.
-There, in a performance suffused with symbolism, Backyard performed at the historic Cape Coast Castle, the fortress where millions of enslaved Africans were imprisoned before being shipped out to endure the miseries of the Middle Passage and a life of slavery in The New World.
+Team Familiar traveled to Nigeria to play a concert for a Yoruba king, and Black Alley has played in far-flung locations such as Armenia, Tanzania, and Ghana.
+There, in a performance suffused with symbolism, Backyard performed at the historical Cape Coast Castle, the fortress where millions of Africans were imprisoned before being shipped out to endure the miseries of the Middle Passage, and a life of enslavement in The New World.
 In 2018, Rare Essence and Backyard Band recorded tracks with rap icon Snoop Dogg.
 The following year, Stevie Wonder made an appearance at a farewell show for retiring go-go star Donnell Floyd.
-At the most recent Oscars ceremony, actress Glenn Close danced to Experience Unlimited’s “Da Butt” and gave a shout-out to EU, Backyard Band, and go-go culture in general.
-Earlier this year, SiriusXM Satellite Radio Channel 141, part of the Howard University Radio Network, debuted a “Crank Radio” go-go show, which airs every Saturday and Sunday night.
+At the 2021 Oscars ceremony, actress Glenn Close danced to Experience Unlimited’s “Da Butt” and gave a shout-out to EU, Backyard Band, and go-go culture in general.
+Earlier that year, SiriusXM Satellite Radio Channel 141, part of the Howard University Radio Network, debuted a “Crank Radio” go-go show, which aired every Saturday and Sunday night.

 “Go-go is a precious art form birthed from its African roots, and now we have a platform for go-go to be heard across the world,” says Crank Radio co-host Shorty Corleone.
 “Go-go culture is what makes D.C. stand out from any other city in the world.
 For the people of the Washington area, go-go is everything.
 It means entrepreneurship and sustainability, their history and their tomorrow.”
-[For more on go-go’s distinctive sound, growing up in the scene, and why a live show is not to be missed, don’t miss Craftsmanship Quarterly‘s latest podcast, an Artisan Interview with Shorty Corleone and Roy Battle.]
+[For more on go-go’s distinctive sound, growing up in the scene, and why a live show is not to be missed, don’t miss Craftsmanship‘s Artisan Interview with Shorty Corleone and Roy Battle, available on the podcast.]

 As the years go by, and as gentrification keeps chipping away at the number of Black families living in the District, community leaders have worried about the future of go-go culture.
 But after a highly publicized clash between gentrifiers and go-go fans, the go-go community has become increasingly energized and politicized.
-The conflict began, in the spring of 2019, when a resident of a new luxury high rise in the city’s downtown Shaw neighborhood successfully shut down the go-go that had played for decades on speakers outside a nearby Black-owned shop, Central Communications, better known as the MetroPCS store.
+The conflict began in the spring of 2019, when a resident of a new, luxury high-rise in the city’s downtown Shaw neighborhood successfully shut down the go-go that had been played for decades on speakers outside a nearby Black-owned shop, Central Communications, better known as the MetroPCS store.